• Skip to main content

 • complex regional pain syndrome (CRPS)

-How to Avoid Hot, Burning Feet When Walking or Running
+Tips to Prevent Hot, Burning Feet When Walking or Running

 The best way to tackle burning feet is to prevent the problem from happening in the first place.
 A little preparation can make your walks or runs far more comfortable.
 Here’s a breakdown of what you can do to keep your feet cool and comfy.